edgio-docs/edgio-docs/guides/production.md

    If the result of the CAA DNS query is empty, it means that **any** Certificate Authority is allowed to generate certificates on that domain.
 If so, you can directly go to the next step.

-   If there are already some CAA DNS entries defined on your domain, and if _Let's Encrypt_'s CAA entry is not among those, you will have to add an additionnal CCA entry for _Let's Encrypt_.
+   If there are already some CAA DNS entries defined on your domain, and if _Let's Encrypt_'s CAA entry is not among those, you will have to add an additional CCA entry for _Let's Encrypt_.

    To do so, log into your DNS provider, and add a `CAA` type DNS record with the following values: